aws-samples/aws-health-events-insight/README.md

 ### **Member Setup**

+**Note:** If you are deploying HEIDI in the health delegated admin account, You dont need to run member setup in any other link account within the organization.

 You can now receive a feed of AWS Health events on Amazon EventBridge from all accounts within your organization in AWS Organizations using organizational view and delegated administrator.
 With this feature, if you are deploying HEIDI in the health delegated administrator account, it will ingest AWS Health events from all other accounts.
 Amazon EventBridge is a regional service.
 You must still run member setup in AWS Organizations or delegated health admin account for the regions where you wish to receive events.

 If you have additional Payer/Organization IDs, you are also required to run member setup within the delegated health admin account for each additional Payer.

 #### (Option 1) One Click Setup Script to add Member Region
-1. Setup AWS credentials for desired Member Regions.
-Or, log in to your AWS console and launch **AWS CloudShell** from the Member account and region and clone aws-health-events-insight repo.
+1. Setup AWS credentials for DataCollection Account.
+Or, log in to your AWS console and launch **AWS CloudShell**.
-2. Go to `aws-health-events-insight` directory and run `OneClickSetup.py` and provide necessary inputs.
+2. Go to `aws-health-events-insight` directory and run `OneClickSetup.py` and select `Member Setup` provide necessary inputs.

         cd aws-health-events-insight/src/Setup
         python3 OneClickSetup.py